pharmaDB/scoring_data_processor/README.md

 ```
 or

 `python3 main.py -rip -ril` once the Install instructions below are completed.
-This will load the `assets/database_latest/` collections into MongoDB.
+This will load the `assets/database_latest/` collections into MongoDB.  **(Warning: `python3 main.py -rip -ril` is for the import of collections during testing and development period, and should not be used for production!
+In production, the databases are already populated, by scripts from other repositories.
+In which case, this module merely performs the diffing and similarity comparisons on data that is already stored on MongoDB.)**

 Testing data will operate on data in `assets/database_before/` to turn into the collections in `assets/database_after/`.